ivy-llc/ivy/README.rst

 **Framework Agnostic Functions**

-In the example below we show how ivy's concatenation function is compatible with tensors from different frameworks.
+In the example below we show how Ivy's concatenation function is compatible with tensors from different frameworks.
 This is the same for ALL Ivy functions.
 They can accept tensors from any framework and return the correct result.

 .. code-block:: python